Darryl is in foster care. Sean thinks that he's being abused,

 “What school are you attending, Darryl?”

 “I’m going to Northgate.
 I should be going to Las Lomas where Sean goes.
-If I’d stayed with the Andersons I’d be going there.”
+If I’d stayed with the Andersons I’d still be going there.”

 “Do you like Northgate?”